The Sumerians

 So we can now trace back some of those ideas much, much earlier beyond the world usually associated with the Sumerians.

-From research such as that at other places like Telbrack, is it giving people like yourself more an idea of how cities, well, I'll put cities in Denmark, in the Sumerian area, settlements interacted with other settlements, perhaps further away, perhaps trade or resources that were available?
+From research such as that, at other places like Telbrag, is it giving people like yourself more of an idea of how cities, well, I'll put cities in Denmark, in the Sumerian area, settlements interacted with other settlements, perhaps further away, perhaps trade or resources that were available.

 Or is it divided between the various settlements with like a powerful local figure ruling over that particular area?